-Based on a fusion of its business strategies and CSR objectives, USHIO aims to develop further as a company while advancing social responsibility at the same time.
+By fusing our business strategies and CSR objectives, we aim to develop further as a company while advancing social responsibility at the same time.

-A History of Business Growth Consistent with Changes in Society
+A History of USHIO’s CSR That Has Comprised Business Growth Consistent with Changes in Society

 Looking back at USHIO's CSR activities, it is evident that they are rooted in the spirit of manufacturing.
-Our activities aimed at providing superior products have led to improvements in quality that fulfill our responsibilities to our customers as a manufacturer.
+Our activities aimed at providing superior products and our recent initiatives in IT and robotization have led to further improvements in quality that fulfill our responsibilities to our customers as a manufacturer.
 At the same time, we have aggressively pursued environmental initiatives with the aim of reducing our burden on nature.

-Moreover, USHIO has expanded the scope of its initiatives to encompass governance, society and people in order to grow as a company, meet the expectations of stakeholders, and fulfill its increasing social responsibilities by strengthening corporate governance through better transparency regarding the Board of Directors and greater dialogue with shareholders, by encouraging Group companies to give back to their local communities, and by maintaining a positive work environment and offering training to employees.
+Moreover, USHIO is aggressively pursuing initiatives to encompass governance, society and people in order to grow as a company, meet the expectations of stakeholders, and fulfill its increasing social responsibilities by strengthening corporate governance through better transparency regarding the Board of Directors and greater dialogue with shareholders, by encouraging Group companies to give back to their local communities, and by maintaining a positive work environment and offering training to employees.

-As a Group, we are advancing the globalization of management, promoting diversity through personnel exchanges among employees of different backgrounds, formulating green procurement standards to minimize our environmental impact based on the laws and regulations of each country, and strengthening CSR procurement based on fair and proper transactions on international markets.
+As a Group, we are advancing the globalization of management, promoting diversity through collaboration with human resources of different values and backgrounds, formulating green procurement standards to minimize our environmental impact based on the laws and regulations of each country, and strengthening CSR procurement based on fair, proper, and highly transparent transactions on international markets.

 To remain a truly global company, USHIO partially amended its 10 Action Guidelines in December 2015 to reflect support for the Universal Declaration of Human Rights and the Guiding Principles on Business and Human Rights, based on the understanding that all people must respect each other's rights and to align awareness of human rights with international norms.
 In addition to setting guidelines for respecting the rights of employees, suppliers and all other stakeholders, we aim to foster a corporate culture that respects diversity and its role in promoting innovation.